quantropi-minh/qispace-sdk-code-samples/Python/readme.md

         options:
           -h, --help            show this help message and exit --qispace_meta QISPACE_META
-                                path to qispace meta .json file, provided by Quantropi --key_id KEY_ID       Key ID to query
+                                Path to qispace meta .json file, provided by Quantropi Inc --key_id KEY_ID       Key ID to query
         ```
       - You might get an output as bellow: